 There are several important aspects of a diet suitable for a cat with urinary issues:

 In a cat with bladder issues, the goal is to protect the bladder and decrease the factors that contribute to struvite crystals.
-All of these goals can be accomplished with the correct proportions of whole food ingredients.
+These nutritional goals can be supported by thoughtfully balanced whole-food ingredients.

 The key to achieving this is a high-moisture diet with a high amount of good quality proteins, foods rich in antioxidants to reduce inflammation, and a diet balanced in vitamins and minerals to reduce crystal and urolith formation.

 The quality and source of protein are very important for the carnivore feline suffering from urinary issues.
 Clean, wholesome meats and organs are easily absorbed.
-Plus, it gives them needed nutrients that they can only get from meat sources, preventing nutritional imbalances.
-Meats also contain a lot of fluid in a form cats are designed to utilize.
+Plus, it provides the nutrients they can only get from meat, helping prevent nutritional imbalances.
+Meats also contain a lot of fluid in a form that cats are designed to utilize.

-Good, quality meat like pasture-raised, cage-free chicken is an optimal protein because it contains a wide variety of vitamins, minerals, and bioavailable protein.
-Providing organs like chicken liver and gizzards is crucial too, because organs are basically a bioavailable multivitamin for your cat.
+Good-quality meat, such as pasture-raised, cage-free chicken, is an optimal protein source because it contains a wide variety of vitamins, minerals, and bioavailable protein.
+Providing organs like chicken liver and gizzards is crucial, too, because organs are basically a bioavailable multivitamin for your cat.
 Your cat’s digestive system is designed to absorb almost all of the muscle meats and organs.
-Eggs are also the perfect protein which is easily absorbed.
+Eggs are also a perfect source of easily absorbed protein.

 The correct blend of skeletal meats (chicken), organs (liver and gizzards), and rice can nourish the carnivore without adding excessive amounts of the elements that form crystals in the urine and stones, such as calcium, phosphorus, and magnesium.

-Ground krill is a rich source of these omega-3 fatty acids.
-And unlike fish oils, krill is low in the food chain that they do not accumulate toxins that can be found in larger fish.
+Ground krill is a rich and sustainable source of these critical fatty acids and provides them in a highly absorbable form.
+Unlike fish oils, krill are low in the food chain, so they do not accumulate toxins that can be found in larger fish.

-Potassium chloride, lite salt, and sodium chloride, sea salt naturally moves fluids and dilutes urine by increasing urination.
-Plus, salts improve the overall acceptance of the diet to the neophobic cat.
+Potassium chloride, lite salt, and sodium chloride, sea salt, naturally move fluids and dilute urine by increasing urination.
+Plus, salts improve the overall acceptance of the diet by the neophobic cat.

 B vitamins are added for extra support as they are critical in numerous cellular functions.
 These vitamins are essential to a healthy cat.
-The freeze-drying process can affect these fragile vitamins and therefore they are added back in to balance the diet.
+The freeze-drying process can affect these fragile vitamins; therefore, they are added back to balance the diet.

 Water helps with digestion, circulation, and other bodily processes like perfusion (movement of fluids through the organ).
 When water is flowing, it helps move crystals and other debris through the bladder, making a buildup less likely.